hapax/hapax.github.io/assets/bhqc.md

 If this is true, then when black holes form, information is trapped irreversibly behind the horizon, and destroyed when the black hole evaporates.
-Quantum gravity takes its secrets to the grave, and replaces them with a random sequence of $1$s and $0$s.
+Quantum gravity takes its secrets to the grave, replacing them with a random sequence of $1$s and $0$s.

 <figure>